 In the expansion proposed for the Champagne wine region/appellation with 40 new communes (on top of the current 319, while 2 are removed), 5 of the communes are located in this area: Blacy, Bussy-le-Repos, Courdemanges, Huiron, and Soulanges.
 Three of them (Blacy, Huiron, and Courdemanges) expand the area to the west of Vitry-le-François, north and south of Glannes.
 Bussy-le-Repos expands the area to the northeast and Soulanges expands it to the north, downstream along the Marne river.

 A legal definition of the Champagne appellation was first introduced in the early 20th century.
-In a decree of 17 December 1908 meant that the Vitryat area was included in the Champagne Viticole, in the form of all communes of the Vitry canton, as well as Heiltz-le-Maurupt, Outrepont, Bassu, Bassuet, Changy, Doucey, Rosay, Vanault-le-Châtel, Vanault-les-Dames, Vavray-le-Grand, and Vavray-le-Petit.
-The law of 22 July 1927 didn’t change the villages included, but introduced a delimitation by parcel which meant that only land already planted and land used before the Phylloxera was included.
-(At this time, the vineyard area in production has started to recover from a low in the early 1920s, and in 1927 was 12 133 ha in Champagne as a whole, just over a third of the surface today.)
+A decree of 17 December 1908 meant that the Vitryat area was included in the Champagne Viticole, in the form of all communes in the Vitry canton, as well as Heiltz-le-Maurupt, Outrepont, Bassu, Bassuet, Changy, Doucey, Rosay, Vanault-le-Châtel, Vanault-les-Dames, Vavray-le-Grand, and Vavray-le-Petit.
+The law of 22 July 1927 didn’t change which villages were included, but introduced a delimitation at the vineyard parcel level which meant that only land already planted and land used before the Phylloxera was included.
+(At this time, the vineyard area in production had started to recover from a low in the early 1920s, and in 1927 was 12 133 ha in Champagne as a whole, just over a third of the surface today.)
 In 1928, committees at the communal level were tasked to draw up lists of land that qualified for inclusion in the appellation, and an interdepartmental committee approved the result in 1936.

 The current vineyard surface in the Vitryat (as of 2013 according to CIVC) is 458.4 hectares (1132.7 acres), distributed over 249 vineyard owners (exploitants) in the 15 villages.
 There are 446.8 ha Chardonnay (97.5%), 5.8 ha Pinot Noir (1.3%), 5.4 ha Pinot Meunier (1.2%), and 0.4 ha others (0.09%).